Lafayette Rodrigues Pereira: Last years

 Because of his outstanding contribution to jurisprudence, he was elected in 1908 to occupy chair 23 of the Brazilian Academy of Letters, which had been previously occupied by Machado de Assis.

-His daughter, Corina Lafayette, married José Bonifácio de Andrada e Silva, who became an important Brazilian diplomat; and his daughter Sylvia married Gustavo de Sousa Bandeira, son of jurist and Academician :pt:João Carneiro de Sousa Bandeira.
+His daughter, Corina Lafayette, married José Bonifácio de Andrada e Silva, who became an important Brazilian diplomat; and his daughter Sylvia married Gustavo de Sousa Bandeira, son of jurist and Academician João Carneiro de Sousa Bandeira.

 He died 29 January 1917 in Rio de Janeiro.
 His ashes were laid to rest next to the remains of his parents in the parish church of Nossa Senhora da Conceição, Barão de Queluz square, in the center of Conselheiro Lafaiete, Minas Gerais.